morganstrom/utility-calculator/README.md

   `install.packages(c("shiny", "mvtnorm", "MASS", "dplyr", "ggvis"))`

-4. Run the app by typing the following. `PATH` is a string specifying the path to the directory where you saved the repository.
-Remember to use `/` and not `\` to specify the path in Windows.
+4. Run the app by typing the command `runApp` in the console. `appDir` is a string argument that points to the directory where you saved the repository.
+Remember to use `/` to specify the path (even in Windows).
+The example below is for a Windows system:

-  `shiny::runApp(appDir = PATH)`
+  `shiny::runApp(appDir = "C:/Users/morgstro/Documents/utility-calculator-master")`

 Enjoy!